imhele/bjtu-gsaffairs/README.md

 ## Slogan

-🎈 Use experiential technology to make society a little better.
+🎈 Use technology of user experience to make society a little better.

 ## Usage